Moonstroke/C-Array/README.md

 The file `cods.h` is shared by the other modules.
 It defines common data and is included by all the other files.
+It also defines function attributes, this is a GNU extension, and when compiling without GNU-C compliance these attributes are defined as empty macros; however they can carry semantics for the user (e.g. a function with attribute `CTOR` is expected to return a new instance o the desired type, as an object-oriented constructor).

 It can also serve as the project's main interface (hence the name): if it is `#include`d directly, all the project's headers are also included.